 b) Open Area Lighting / Panic reduce Lighting

-c) High Risk Task Area lighting: provides light to shut down potentially dangerous processes in event of fire
+c) High-Risk Task Area lighting: provides light to shut down potentially dangerous processes in the event of a fire

-All the inhabitants in the building or people working in the workplace premises must be trained with use of firefighting equipment, meanings of safety signs and safe evacuation processes.
-The UK government have produced a number of guidance documents to help businesses comply with regulations Fire safety law and guidance documents for business
+All the inhabitants in the building or people working in the workplace premises must be trained in the use of firefighting equipment, the meanings of safety signs, and safe evacuation processes.
+The UK government has produced a number of guidance documents to help businesses comply with regulations and Fire safety laws and guidance documents for business

 These guides: